omgnetwork/optimism/omgx_documention/Developing_on_Windows.md

-# Getting OMGX on Windows
+# Developing for OMGX on Windows

 ## Prequisites